 “Blust … assumes an elegant, poised posture as she strums and begins to sing.
 Her voice sneaks out of the back of her throat and sounds like a precocious smile as the group attentively tap their feet.”Jimmy Jenkins, Terre Haute Living, Fall 2009

-With her sister Jessica Yaeger, Christina currently runs Blustery Day Design, providing web development and graphic design to help creators and causes find their people, support themselves and their communities, and uplift important work for a better, more empathetic, world.
+With her sister Jessica Yaeger, Christina currently runs Blustery Day Design.
+Together, they provide web development and graphic design to help creators and causes find their people, support themselves and their communities, and uplift important work for a better, more empathetic, world.

 In this role, Christina has contributed to the open-source WordPress community as Organizer and Design Lead for WordCamp U.S. 2017 & 2018 and WordCamp Nashville 2016.